Hieronymus Lotter: Life and work

 As mayor, he was probably one of the driving forces behind the conversion of the old town hall in Leipzig (1556–57) into one of the most important buildings of the German Renaissance, as well as other urban buildings, such as Alte Waage (Weigh house) (1555) in Leipzig and the town hall in Pegau (from 1559).
 He was also in sovereign service as a construction manager (master builder) on the Leipzig city fortifications (from 1551), of which only the Moritzbastei has survived to this day.
 And he was the first master builder of Augustusburg Castle near Chemnitz (from 1568 until January 1572).

 The building design and execution of the buildings created in connection with Lotter can be attributed to various important architects and master craftsmen; so the design of the Leipzig city fortifications by the Electoral Saxon armory master and fortification engineer Caspar Vogt von Wierandt and details by the master stonemason Paul Speck.
 The original design model for the Augustusburg was sent to Lotter from Dresden, which he modified with his own ideas.
 Erhard van der Meer also made a name for himself at the Augustusburg with designs for the palace chapel.

 After Lotter had enjoyed the favor of Elector Maurice of Saxony at a young age and acquired considerable wealth as a merchant (mining, loan, trade), he died in disgrace and in much simpler circumstances.
 At first he had also had the favor of Maurice's successor, Augustus, Elector of Saxony.
 Nevertheless, bad speculations led to his economic ruin and finally to his dismissal.

-His death house in Geyer (Lotterhof) experienced various changes of ownership and has served as a factory since the 19th century, in which washboards and small pieces of furniture were manufactured.
+His death house in Geyer (Lotterhof, 1566) experienced various changes of ownership and has served as a factory since the 19th century, in which washboards and small pieces of furniture were manufactured.
 What is particularly noteworthy about the listed building is the colored wooden coffered ceiling from the 17th century.
 The building, which has been vacant since 1990, received a new roof after 1990, but was otherwise in danger of falling into ruin.
 A local association is taking care of the restoration and has set up a meeting place in the vaulted rooms.
+In 2020, the association has completed the exterior renovation of the listed building.